sahishnuk2/tp/docs/UserGuide.md

 #### Blocking a timeslot: `block-timeslot`

-You can use this command to add a timeslot to the application's timeslot store.
+You can use this command to add a timeslot to the application's timeslot database (stored in `/data/timeslots.json`).
 Timeslots can be used to mark regular events (e.g. classes)

 **Format:**